rybakatchya/ECS/README.md

 # ECS

 Simplistic ecs designed for performance and ease of use.
+See unit tests for simple example.

 ## Benchmark